-In order to describe this construction, we divide the graph into three connected regions consisting of some number of loops and the bridges between them that we call blocks.
-The construction ensures that, within each block, the slope of θ is nearly constant on each bridge, equal to 4 on bridges in the first block, 3 on bridges in the second block, and 2 on bridges in the third block.
-The slope decreases by 1 at the midpoint of the bridges between blocks.
+We first divide the graph into three blocks.
+Within each block, the slope of θ will be nearly constant on each bridge, equal to 4 on bridges in the first block, 3 on bridges in the second block, and 2 on bridges in the third block.
+Let